ofrohn/d3-celestial/readme.md

    _redraw_: for interactive display, call when view changes

 * `Celestial.svg`
-   The svg object to add data to in the callback
+   The svg object to add data to in the callback.
+See D3.js documentation

 * `Celestial.projection`
-   The projection object for access to its properties and functions
+   The projection object for access to its properties and functions.
+Also D3.js documentation

 * `Celestial.point(coordinates)`
   `Celestial.clip(coordinates)`
   `Celestial.opacity(coordinates)`
    Functions to transform coordinates and check if the object is visible, and set its visiblility
    _coordinates_: object coordinates in radians, normally supplied by D3 as geometry.coordinates array